riccardobertolini/catFunFact/README.md

 Download the app, and run

 <Optional>
-If you don't have installed Electron,
+If you don't have installed Electron, run

 ```
 npm i electron-forge -g
 ```